 A victim support strategy and protocol should be established at the outset.
 Support will be required in pre-trial, trial and post-trial periods if the case/s proceed to court.
 Minimum periods for contact should be established.
 It is clear from experience in research about complex investigations that many victims and families feel strongly that it is important that they remain in contact with the same staff throughout the investigative process.

-When receiving information or a referral, which may indicate complex and organised abuse, the recipient should immediately refer the matter to the Police and a manager in Children's Social Care.
+When a practitioner from an agency (outside of Children and Families) receives information, which may indicate complex and organised abuse, the recipient should immediately refer the matter to the police and Children and Families Division.

 5. The Strategy Meeting

-A Strategy Meeting should be arranged to take place as a matter of urgency to assess the need for future action to be taken and, in particular, whether a criminal investigation should take place.
+A Strategy Meeting should be arranged to take place as a matter of urgency within the procedural timeframe to assess the need for future action to be taken and, in particular, whether a criminal investigation should take place.

-The nominated senior staff from Children's Social Care and the Police should attend the meeting.
-The meeting will involve senior staff from health, education and other agencies as required and, where necessary, must ensure coordination across local authority boundaries.
+The initial operations strategy meeting will involve staff at a management level from health, education and other agencies as required and, where necessary, must ensure coordination off island with Local Authorities if required.

 - An assessment of the information known to date:

 - The children who may be in current contact with possible abusers;